Music and Lyrics by Benny Andersson & Bjorn Ulvaeus

 The Barn Players embraces diversity in all aspects of our organization.
 Non-traditional and equal-opportunity casting is encouraged.

 Upcoming Audition Dates

 More information will be posted when available.

-Roald Dahl's Willy Wonka, KIDS: No audition, registration info coming soon on the Barn KIDS page
+Roald Dahl's Willy Wonka, KIDS: No audition, registration info on the Barn KIDS page